-Friday September 14th 2012, John Tyler High School was declared the winner of the 22nd Annual Pantry Raid.
-Both Robert E. Lee and John Tyler High Schools collected a combined 53,516 pounds of food for the community, providing nearly 46,000 meals to those in need.
-Adding to the over 965,000 pounds of food collected in the past 21 years of the event, this year topped the 1,000,000 pounds collected mark.
+In 2016, John Tyler High School was declared the winner of the 26th Annual Pantry Raid.
+Both Robert E. Lee and John Tyler High Schools collected 28,182 pounds of food combined for the community, providing over 23,000 meals to those in need.
+For the past 26 years, Pantry Raid has collected over 1.2 million pounds of food.

 "The Pantry Raid has grown to become one of our largest food and fund raising drives of the year," said Dennis Cullinane, executive director of the East Texas Food Bank.
 "This event is helping to create a legacy of giving in our young citizens.
 We are truly grateful to the students for their incredible energy in producing these impressive food and cash contributions over the years towards the fight against hunger in our communities."